-We estimate the programme's aggregate effect on each of our seven outcome clusters using a procedure designed to minimise the possibility of both false positives and false negatives2.
+We estimate the programme's aggregate effect on each of our seven outcome clusters using a procedure designed to minimise the possibility of both false positives and false negatives.
 Figure 3 summarises the results.
-Overall, the programme had substantively small and statistically insignificant effects on most outcomes.
-It did not reduce the incidence of most types of crime, nor did it improve
+Overall, the

 2. More specifically, we compute the "average effect size" for each cluster of outcomes following the procedure outlined in Kling et. al. (2007).
 At the individual-level, we control for gender, age, household size, tribe, religion, education and literacy.
 We also control for population, mobile phone coverage, distance from the nearest usable road, distance from the nearest police station, an indicator for whether or not there is an LNP depot in the community, and an index of public services (clinics, schools, wells, latrines and guesthouses) at the community level.
 Community-level controls are measured in the survey of local leaders and using census data.